vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 sāvitryā tu dan. ḍam. pālāśam. bailvam āśvattham. vāsim. lakut.am. khat.vāṅgam. paraśum. vā k (40.3.2) For translation and explicatory notes see Bisschop & Griffiths 2003, 331 f.
 These authors date this text to the 2nd half of the 1st millennium (op. cit.
 324).

 20 Lakulīśanātha in the Malhar (Junvānī) Copperplates of Mahāśivagupta, Year 57 (above, p.
 290).
 The names Lakulin/Lakulīśa/Lakuladhārin are also known to the Pāśupatavidhi texts discovered and published by Diwakar Acharya; for instance the Sam. skāravidhi (Acharya 2007).
-The name ‘Nakulin/Lakulin’ is known from the list of 28 incarnations of Siva as given in the ´ Vāyupurān. a 1.23 and Liṅgapurān. a 1.24.
-However, as Bisschop 2006, 43 ff. has argued convincingly ‘this list of twenty-eight avatāras did not yet form part of that text [i.e. the Vāyupurān. a] at the time of composition of the Skandapurān. a’.
+The name ‘Nakulin/Lakulin’ is known from the list of 28 incarnations of Siva as given in the ´ Vāyupurāṇa 1.23 and Liṅgapurāṇa 1.24.
+However, as Bisschop 2006, 43 ff. has argued convincingly ‘this list of twenty-eight avatāras did not yet form part of that text [i.e. the Vāyupurāṇa] at the time of composition of the Skandapurāṇa’.
 The earliest attestation of a group of ascetics named Lākuḍas seems to be a graffito on Mount Kāla˜njara (Bakker 2014, 196).